Are you ever too old to learn a trade?

 - You can work training around existing responsibilities, whether work or family life.

 - In some trades training, you’ll have the opportunity to earn while training, like our NVQ Level 3 Electrical training.

 - You’ll be able to get straight on the tools, and each day will be different both in your training and on the job.

-- You’ll be in an industry that allows you to work on an employed, self-employed or sub-contract basis, and this means both flexibility and a high earning potential.
+- You’ll be in an industry that allows you to work on an employed, self-employed or sub-contract basis, which means both flexibility and a high earning potential.

 - Coming from another industry, you can transfer your existing skills to the trades.
-Whether that’s time-management, organisation or even IT skills, you can utilise these skills to give you a head start in the trades industry.
+Whether that’s time management, organisation or even IT skills, you can utilise them to give you a head start in the trades industry.

 - The industry is incredibly supportive, with tradespeople always being on-hand to help and advise those new to the trades.

-Research undertaken by Jobbio found that just 23% of Brits are always happy in their jobs.
-In comparison, in a survey by One4All Rewards, they found that over 50% of trades workers scored their workplace happiness at 8 or more out of 10.
+- Jobbio found that just 23% of Brits are always happy in their jobs.
+In comparison, an One4All Rewards survey found that over 50% of trades workers scored their workplace happiness at eight or more out of 10.

-There’s a demand for high-quality tradespeople, and there’s no reason why you can’t be one of them – whether you’re 18, 38 or 58.
+- There’s a demand for high-quality tradespeople, and there’s no reason you can’t be one of them – whether you’re 18, 38 or 58.

 Get in touch with Options Skills on 0800 802 1306 today to learn more about our trades training courses.
 Alternatively, fill in our contact form to request more information.